paymill/paymill-unite-example/README.md

 **Note:** The authorization request requires parameters to be passed within the query string.
 URL however are limited to around 2000 characters in some web browsers.
 In order to send in extensive activation data, we also allow the authorization request to be made as a POST request.
 You can then send in the activation data as application/x-www-form-urlencoded request body.
 Note however that all OAuth2 related parameters as described in Requesting an authorization code have to be put into the query string, no matter what request method you choose.

-List of possible activation data (work in progress): [See PDF documentation](https://static.paymill.com/r/126f1f21ef19d23021f3a04c1e4ab73fccc7b82d/downloads/20130619-documentation_unite.pdf).
+List of possible activation data (work in progress): [See documentation](https://paymill.com/en-gb/unite-documentation/).

 ### API extensions for applications